Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation

 \subsection{Ablation Study}

 We detail the contribution of each component to the overall network.
 Because the optical flow maps usually are high quality on the DAVIS$_{16}$.
 We perform an ablation study on it to investigate the effect of multi-source fusion.
 Specifically, we first verify the effectiveness of each source for moving object segmentation (MOS).
-Next, we show the benefits of ISAM, MEM and FPM in the multi-source fusion network, respectively.
+Next, we show the benefits of the interoceptive spatial attention module (ISAM), motion-enhanced module (MEM) and feature purification module (FPM) in the multi-source fusion network, respectively.
 Finally, we evaluate the performance of the adaptive predictor fusion (APF) on both DAVIS$_{16}$ and Youtube-Objects.